emilybache/DiamondKata/README.md

 problem - an interative approach, where you 'recycle' test cases, and an incremental approach, where all test cases are valid for the full solution.

+For more discussion of 'test recycling' see Seb Rose's [blog post](http://claysnow.co.uk/recycling-tests-in-tdd/)

 Kata Description
 ----------------